-Since wrapping up review bookings in February 2020, and moving in a new direction, shout-outs for the Toronto arts scene continue on cowbell’s Twitter account and Facebook page.
-While the blog site doesn’t have the capacity to do event listings, arts-related Facebook events are posted on life with more cowbell’s page.
+Since wrapping up theatre review bookings in February 2020, and moving the blog in a new direction, shout-outs for the Toronto arts scene continue on cowbell’s Twitter account.

 For more about the origins of life with more cowbell, check out this interview with Stageworthy Podcast’s Phil Rickaby.

 Thanks for checking in!